nrstott/q/README.md

 halt the loop.

 This example starts as the previous.
-We consume the stream of users one at a time with an artificial delay of 100 miliseconds between printing each user's name.
+We consume the stream of users one at a time with an artificial delay of 100 milliseconds between printing each user's name.
 When the list is finished, we print an underline.

 ```javascript